 • The suitability of this programme for you as a writer at this stage of your career

-Who are the Assessment Panel?

-The Assessment Panel is made up of a range of individuals who have expertise in children and young people’s literature, creative writing, the publishing industry in Wales and beyond, and/or professional writer development.
-Click here for more information about the Assessment Panel.

-Profile screening

-Every application will be checked by the Literature Wales team to ensure that the writer is eligible for the programme.
+Profile screening Every application will be checked by the Literature Wales team to ensure that the writer is eligible for the programme.

 It would be helpful to the process if you could complete every section in the Application Form.

 Please note the information provided here is confidential and will be used for internal assessment purposes only.

 The Panel Chair will sift the eligible applications and select a shortlist for the Assessment Panel to consider.

 The Assessment Panel will assess all shortlisted applications separately and award a mark to each applicant against set criteria looking at the potential and quality of your submitted creative writing excerpt and the idea outlined in your synopsis, as well as the suitability of this programme for the needs you have articulated.

 Our remit as a bilingual, national organisation commits us to make sure that a range of writers can access our opportunities.
-The Assessment Panel may also consider linguistic and geographical balance, and representation when selecting applicants.
+The Assessment Panel may also consider linguistic and geographical balance, and representation when selecting applicants

+Who are the Assessment Panel?

+The Assessment Panel is made up of a range of individuals who have expertise in children and young people’s literature, creative writing, the publishing industry in Wales and beyond, and/or professional writer development.
+Click here for more information about the Assessment Panel.

 How many places will be available on the 2023-24 Representing Wales programme?